-The UK’s coffee addition is growing, with 70 million cups being consumed every year, and now the coffee shop could now be taking a hit as employers step up their game to provide delicious, rich coffee at the push of a button.
+The UK’s coffee addiction is growing, with 70 million cups being consumed every year, and now the coffee shop could now be taking a hit as employers step up their game to provide delicious, rich coffee at the push of a button.

 According the results of the survey, more than half of employees now have access to a machine to serve up their own fresh coffee.
 And of those that don’t, over 90% say they think their colleagues would enjoy the use of one if it was provided.
 The increasing number of coffee machines readily accessible in the office means workers are less likely to head out to get their caffeine fix, instead simply choosing to head to the staff room to grab a cup of fresh coffee.